Tw1ddle/WebGL-Distance-Fields/README.md

 WORK IN PROGRESS

-Fast Euclidean distance field generation and renderering using WebGL.
+Fast Euclidean distance field generation and rendering using WebGL.
 Try the demo [in your browser](http://www.samcodes.co.uk/project/webgl-distance-fields/).

 ## Features ##
 * Generates distance fields in realtime with the GPU.
-* Drag-and-drop local media for conversion.
+* Configurable generation and display settings.
-* Configurable shader settings.
+* Drag-and-drop local images for conversion.

 ## How It Works ##

-The distance field generation shaders calculate the Euclidean distance transform of textures using the jump flooding algorithm by [Guodong Rong](http://www.comp.nus.edu.sg/~tants/jfa/i3d06.pdf), and is based on an implementation by [Stefan Gustavson](https://github.com/OpenGLInsights/OpenGLInsightsCode).
+This code computes the Euclidean distance transform of a texture in parallel on the GPU.
+This implementation takes the anti-aliased edges of the foreground into account, producing fractional distances in the output.

-The distance from the nearest contour of the foreground of the image is encoded into the output texture, along with an additional value for anti-aliased edges.
-The distance field renderer uses this information to draw smooth shapes through a combination of thresholding, interpolation and anti-aliasing.
+The rendering shaders use the produced distance field textures as the input and use a combination of thresholding and interpolation to produce smooth, accurate foreground shapes.

 ## Screenshots ##